 “Those who are tidy, are just too lazy to search for their stuff”.
-That was a saying we used to excuse our cluttered rooms with when I was a teen.
+That was a saying my sister and I used to excuse our cluttered rooms with when I was a teen.
 But is it really that simple?
 Is it really just about some people being tidy and some people being messy?
 I used to think that this was all that was to it.

 In the past few years Mindfulness has become more and more popular in the western world.
 And with that came the realization that the world around us is a reflection of how we feel on the inside.
-So, when we feel balanced and calm, our outside world will reflect that.
+So, when you feel balanced and calm, your outside world will reflect that.
 It is extremely hard to be calm and centered in a chaotic environment.
-And at the same time, one can not remain restless in a calm and balanced environment.
+And at the same time, you can not remain restless in a calm and balanced environment.

 Most of you will probably be able to relate to this: You clean your home and you love the freshness and balance.
 Then over the next few days you get busy, things are being left where you put them, kids keep dropping their toys everywhere, the laundry hamper is overflowing and before you know it, there are little things spread out all over the house.
 You may not notice it at first because you were too busy, but you begin to notice that you get agitated.
 I get that pretty often.
 Well, maybe every two weeks or so.
 And once I get agitated, I look around my own house and realize that it has become messy.
 Then once I clean, I feel calm and balanced again.

 But that is not the type of clutter I want to write about today.
 What I want to focus on is the ongoing clutter, the clutter that is always there, the clutter that never gets removed.
-The clutter that keeps us stuck where we are emotionally.
+The clutter that keeps you stuck where you are emotionally.
 In most cases, this clutter is directly linked to traumatic events.